juliango202/LogAnalyser/README.md

+To test add the hn_logs.tsv file to the directory and run python3.6 server.py

 # Thought process
 - The TSV file looks like it has only two columns: search_timestamp & search_query
 - The good practice would be to put that into a SQL database (potentially not the best performance but likely good enough and it easy to develop, maintain, and evolve features)